forzayt/django_FLOWERSHOP_APP/README.md

 ## Introduction

-This website serves as an online presence for a local medical shop, helping it reach a broader audience and making it easier for customers to access important information.
+This website serves as an online presence for a local flower shop, helping it reach a broader audience and making it easier for customers to access important information.
 The website is designed to be user-friendly and responsive, providing a seamless browsing experience on various devices.

 ## Features

-- Browse through a wide range of medical products conveniently.
+- Browse through a wide range of flowers  conveniently.
-- Learn about the services offered by the medical shop.
+- Learn about the services offered by the flower shop.
 - Contact the shop for inquiries and prescriptions.
 - Responsive design for optimal viewing on different screen sizes.
 - Smooth navigation and interactive user interface.

 ## Demo

-You can access the live demo of the website at [here](https://vishnu1100.github.io/Vedhik_Healthcare/index.html).
+You can access the live demo of the website at [here](https://vishnu1100.github.io/django_FLOWERSHOP_APP/index.html).

 ## Technologies Used

-- HTML5: Provides the structure and layout for the music player.
-- CSS3: Handles the styling and visual presentation of the player.
-- JavaScript: Implements the interactive features and functionality of the player.
+- HTML5
+- CSS3
+- JavaScript
+- Python 3.11
+- Django
+- Mysql
+- Xampp server (for Local installation)
+- Bootstrap